-The Keytruda combination clinical trial and pancreatic cancer clinical trial are part of our strategic collaboration with the University of Texas MD Anderson Cancer Center to evaluate 4D's Live Biotherapeutic oncology pipeline across a range of cancer settings.
+The Keytruda combination clinical trial and pancreatic cancer clinical trial are part of our strategic collaboration with MD Anderson to evaluate 4D Pharma's Live Biotherapeutic oncology pipeline across a range of cancer settings.
 The collaboration brings together MD Anderson's translational medicine and clinical research capabilities with our expertise in the discovery and development of LBPs.
 See the section "Item 4.
-Information on the Company-B. Business - Overview-Collaborations-Collaboration with University of Texas MD Anderson" for more information about our collaboration with MD Anderson.
+Information on the Company-B. Business - Overview-Collaborations -Collaboration with University of Texas MD Anderson" for more information about our collaboration with MD Anderson.